University of Reading Research Data Archive

 Complaint procedure

-Anyone who wishes to make a complaint on any of the grounds specified above must contact the Archive in writing at researchdata@reading.ac.uk with the following information:
+To make a complaint, contact the Research Daa Service in writing at researchdata@reading.ac.uk with the following information:

-Unless there is good reason to permanently delete a Dataset, withdrawn Datasets will not be deleted, but removed from public view.
-The Metadata Record for a withdrawn item will be retained indefinitely, and modified to include:
+Unless there is good reason to permanently delete a dataset, withdrawn datasets will not be deleted.
+The metadata record for a withdrawn item will be retained indefinitely, and modified to record the withdrawal of the data and any relevant information.

 Disclaimer

 To the extent permitted by law, the Archive shall not be held liable for content or material which infringes the rights of any third party.
 The Archive seeks to retain the good will and favour of rights-holders.
 To this end every effort will be made to accommodate requests and negotiate compromise.
-This may include the replacement of an offending Dataset with a modified version that is acceptable to the complainant, amendment of the terms of access to a Dataset or the licensing terms associated with its data files, or upholding an embargo period before making a Dataset available.
+This may include the replacement of a dataset with a modified version that is acceptable to the complainant, amendment of the terms of access to a dataset or the licensing terms associated with its data files, or upholding an embargo period before making a dataset available.